 But how do you really know whether you're getting enough calcium, and where do you find it?
 In this post, we will discover more about calcium.

-You’ve probably heard your dentist recommend calcium toothpaste, and while that is good for your teeth, it is not enough to keep the rest of your body healthy.
+You've probably heard your dentist recommends calcium toothpaste, and while that is good for your teeth, it is not enough to keep the rest of your body healthy.
 You also need to consume calcium from a range of different food sources to stay healthy.
 Everyone needs a different amount of calcium, depending on their individual needs, i.e.